Louis Vuitton Trophy Auckland: Television

 Large TV screens were set up in the Viaduct Harbour for spectators to watch.
 Coverage was also streamed online.

 TVNZ featured the early round robin results in there One News sports coverage, as did TV3's 3 News.
 From the elimination stage TV One had a nightly half-hour report and the two final days featured live broadcasts on TV One.

 Radio

 The event was broadcast on a special radio station set up for the event, LiveSport Sailing 103.0 FM.

 Junior Series

 A Junior series for under-15's was again run at the same time as the main regatta.
 The competition used O'pen BIC yachts around a short course in Auckland's Viaduct Harbour.
-The winner received the opportunity to be 18th man on one of the boats boat during the Cup Final races and an O'pen Bic yacht.
+The winner received the opportunity to be 18th man on one of the boats during the Cup Final races and an O'pen Bic yacht.
 The event was sponsored by the New Zealand Herald.